cboyda/LighthouseLabs/Project-SQL/README.md

 ## Challenges
-`(discuss challenges you faced in the project)`
+(discuss challenges you faced in the project)

-1. The first challenge was that pg admin4 did a poor job of uploading csv data into Amazon AWS RDS PostgreSQL.
+1. The first challenge was that pg admin4 did a poor job of uploading csv data into `Amazon AWS RDS PostgreSQL`.
     * GUI import failed
     * psql command lines failed
         * COPY is not available